SNEWS2/snewpy/python/snewpy/EMEWS/README.EMEWS.md

    variable to wherever the Sqa3Earth module was installed

 8) If the script still cannot find the module you may need to put the *.so library in the same directory as the script.
-The *.so library is in one of the subfolders in the build directory of SQA.
+The *.so library is in one of the subfolders in the build directory of EMEWS.

 9) You may want to set the OMP_NUM_THREADS environment variable to a reasonable number